Kaiju234/Python-Projects/README.md

 # Python-Projects
-Most of my projects are done on Mobile
+Most of my projects are done on Through Watching Countless Tutorials